galaxyproject/training-material/topics/contributing/tutorials/setup-galaxy-for-training/tutorial.md

 ## Install Ephemeris

-To install to training requirements to our Galaxy, we will use ephemeris, let's install it now:
+To install to training requirements to our Galaxy, we will use Ephemeris, let's install it now:

 > ### {% icon hands_on %} Hands-on: Install Ephemeris